MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 * Website returns "Bad Request (400)".
   * Check the PostgreSQL environment variables passed in to the container.
 The 400 error often indicates that the Python code can't connect to the PostgreSQL instance.
-  * The sample code used in this tutorial requires the container environment variable `RUNNING_IN_PRODUCTION` set to any value like "1".
+  * The sample code used in this tutorial checks for the existenceof  the container environment variable `RUNNING_IN_PRODUCTION`, which can be set to any value like "1".

 * Website returns "Not Found (404)".
   * Check the **Application Url** on the **Overview** page for the container.
 If the Application Url contains the word "internal", then ingress isn't set correctly.